-PVH RSL: PVH has adopted the AFIRM Group Restricted Substance List (RSL), which applies to all products for PVH brands including, but not limited to: apparel, components, footwear, packaging, trims, home goods and accessories.
+PVH RSL: Updated and published annually, the PVH Restricted Substance List (RSL) applies to all products for PVH brands including, but not limited to: apparel, components, footwear, packaging, trims, home goods and accessories.
 The chemical substances listed within this document have been banned, restricted, or are being phased out due to either government legislation or PVH's belief that the chemicals or materials present environmental, health, or safety risks.
-Supply chain partners must ensure that all products, components, or materials supplied to PVH and/or any processes used to produce products, components, or materials comply with the concentrations found in the AFIRM RSL.
+Supply chain partners must ensure that all products, components, or materials supplied to PVH and/or any processes used to produce products, components, or materials comply with the concentrations found in PVH's RSI